Too / Few / Enough

 - Can you buy some bread?
 We don’t have enough.

-Point 2: We use 'too much' and 'too many' to show that something is more than needed or appropriate.
-'Too much' is used before uncountable nouns.
-'Too many' is used before countable nouns.
+Point 2: We use 'too much' with uncountable nouns and 'too many' with countable nouns to show that something is more than we need.

 - Try not to eat too much chocolate.